 - Make sure that the USB cable is fully inserted into Push 2 - it requires a firm press to properly connect.
 Certain USB cables may not fit into the Push 2 USB port housing.

 - Check whether the Push 2 receives power from the computer when its AC adaptor is unplugged.

 - Check that the control surface for Push 2 is active, and that only one control surface for the Push 2 is selected.

-In case the above steps don't work, please see the dedicated articles for the following specific issues:
+In case the above steps don't work, please check the dedicated articles below for specific issues: